Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Geometric Satake and the Affine Grassmannian

 To study this, we can uniformize this by the quotient

 which is the Fargues-Fontaine analogue of the Beilinson-Drinfeld Grassmannian.
+Using Beauville-Laszlo \cite[Lemma~5.29]{SW}, this can be interpreted as parameterizing modifications $\mathcal{F}_{G} \dashrightarrow \mathcal{F}_{G}^{0}$ over $X_{S}$ away from the tuple of Cartier divisors defined by the projection to $\Div^{I}$.
 It follows by the results of \cite[Lecture~XX]{SW} that the Beilinson-Drinfeld Grassmannian is a well-behaved geometric object; it can be written as a closed union of subsheaves that are proper and representable in spatial diamonds over $\Div^{I}$, given by bounding the meromorphy of the modifications.
 We can consider the category

 of objects with support in one of the aforementioned quasi-compact subsets.
 This carries a monoidal structure coming from the diagram: